British 21-inch torpedo: Mark V

 The Mark V was used by the and destroyers and, with modification, by the heavy cruisers.

 Mark VII

 The Mark VII was issued for use on the British heavy cruisers, i.e. cruisers with 8-inch guns.
-Designed in the mid-1920s the s were built at the same time in the post Washington Naval Treaty period.
+Designed in 1922, originally for the s that were built in the post-Washington Naval Treaty period.

 The power came from the use of oxygen-enriched air, though torpedo stocks were converted to run on normal air at the start of the Second World War.
+The Mark VII would be replaced by the Mark IX as opportunity offered.